 Excessive consumption can lead to too much estrogen and a hormone imbalance.
 This can cause additional health issues for your pet including cancers or thyroid issues.

-- Soy allergies: Allergies can cause issues ranging from hives and stomach issues to anaphylaxis.
+Allergies can cause issues ranging from hives and stomach issues to anaphylaxis.
 Other issues including ear infections and hair loss are also discussed below.
 If your pet is severely allergic to soy take him to the vet immediately after consumption for treatment.
 For less severe reactions you will want to work with your vet on a treatment plan to keep your pet healthy.
 Avoid feeding soy in the future and if you include soy in your diet, be sure not to share your food with your pet.

-- Stomach issues including vomiting and diarrhea: If your pet is sick after eating soy, you’ll want to stop feeding it immediately.
+If your pet is sick after eating soy, you’ll want to stop feeding it immediately.
 If the symptoms do not resolve quickly (within 24 hours) or get worse, you’ll want to seek medical attention.
 Your pet could be having an allergic reaction or bloat and may need additional treatment.
 According to the American Kennel Club, dogs who eat food with soybean meal or include oils or fats in the first four ingredients have four times the risk of experiencing bloat.

-- Excessive licking: If your pet is allergic to soy they may excessively lick their skin.
+If your pet is allergic to soy they may excessively lick their skin.
 This can also become a compulsive behavior if it is not stopped.
 Do not continue to feed your dog soy, monitor for hot spots and seek additional medical treatment if the licking behavior continues.

-- Hair loss: Hair loss is another complication caused by a soy allergy.
+Hair loss is another complication caused by a soy allergy.
 If you are feeding soy and notice that your pet is losing their hair you should stop feeding and confirm that it was due to allergies.
 You want to make sure the correlation between hair loss and soy isn’t coincidental as hair loss can also indicate other issues.

-- Ear infection: Believe it or not, ear infections can also be caused by soy allergies.
+Believe it or not, ear infections can also be caused by soy allergies.
 If your pet develops an ear infection you will need to treat the infection and remove soy from your dog’s diet.
 Your vet may give you some ointment or drops to put in your dog’s ear to treat the infection.
 Left untreated ear infections can cause additional issues.

 In summary, consult your pets doctor or nutritionist before you add any form of soy to your pet’s diet.
 They will be best equipped to help you decide if the benefits outweigh the risks for potential side effects.
 If your pet counter surfs or steals some of your tofu, it is probably not cause for worry as in small quantities it is relatively safe for them to eat.
 If your dog has eaten a large amount of tofu or other soy product, monitor for signs of distress or allergic reaction, and contact your vet should you think your dog will require additional treatment.
 You also want to check the ingredients in soy products not intended for your pet as there are spices and other ingredients that may not be safe for them to eat.